Batford Springs LOCAL Nature Reserve

 Walking time: 30- 60 minutes

 Batford Springs Local Nature Reserve comprises a mosaic of habitats including a rare chalk lined stream, reed fen, wet woodland, meadows, hedgerows and the River Lea.
-This incredible green space is celebrated not just because it is an outstanding community asset, but also because of its importance for biodiversity, both within Harpenden and world-wide.
+This incredible green space is celebrated not just because it is an outstanding community asset, but also because of its importance to biodiversity, both within Harpenden and world-wide.
+Since we aquired the Reserve we have made huge investments including to the area's habitats and as a place for people of all ages to visit.
 The Nature Reserve also boasts a play park, accessible walking route, picnic benches and information boards.

-Read about the importance of Batford Springs Nature Reserve in our recent press release:
+Read about the importance of Batford Springs Local Nature Reserve in our recent press release:

 "Hertfordshire Town Champions Rare Chalk Stream, one of the World's Rarest Habitats".